matrix11061991/Numerical-methods/README.md

 # Numerical-methods
-Numerical methods for solving ordinary and partial differential equations with python
+Examples of numerical methods to solve ordinary equations and partial differential equations with python

 ## Example
 ### Runge–Kutta methods